 1. The requestor is not a recognized user of the CAPIF.

-Editor's note: The access credentials the API provider domain provides to the requestor to enable the discovery request from a user not recognized by CAPIF is specified by SA3.

 2. The CAPIF core function is aware of the Service API information that can be disseminated according to the requestor who is not a recognized user of the CAPIF.